 - To let the addict know that there’s no reason to hide their problems and that they can talk about them with their family

-- To make it apparent that their problem is no longer just casual drug use, but could negatively affect them and even kill them.
+- (If the problem is drug addiction),to make it apparent that their problem is no longer just casual drug use, but could negatively affect them and even kill them.

 The main goal of an intervention is to make an addict realize they have a problem.
 This is often the most difficult part of treating any addiction – recognizing the problem itself.
 Most addicts believe that they have a handle on their addiction, that they’re casual users, and that they’re not doing themselves any harm.